Should you include a cover letter in your application?

 Tip 1: Customise your cover letter

-Making your cover letters personal to each role will show that you are truly interested in the job you’re applying for.
+Making your cover letters personal to each role will show that you are truly interested in the job you’re applying for and that you are the ideal candidate.

 Tip 2: Proofread your application